-Organizational change means the action of business modification in which a company changes its business tools, such as policy, strategy, operation, structure, infrastructure, and culture.
-The most prevalent organizational change is technological change that enables the company to cope with the digital era.
-Therefore, many organization has embraced technological changes to adjust with the digital age.
+Organizational change means business modification in which a company changes its business tools, such as policy, strategy, operation, structure, infrastructure, and culture.
+The most prevalent reasons for organizational change are technology, globalization, new market condition, poor performance, and customer demand.
+The organizational changes enable the company to cope with the digital era.
+Therefore, many organization has embraced technological changes to adjust to the digital age.
 Organizational change assists the company in replacing old systems with new strategies to achieve competitive advantages in the same marketplace.

 Organizational Change Examples

 Netflix is one of the best examples of organizational change.
 It accepts the changes to cope with the new context.
 Netflix organizational change is a real-life example of Lewin’s change management model.
 Every organizational change has a few stages of completing the entire process.
 The most significant factors are technology, culture, and environment that stimulate an organization to accept the change.